 Things to Consider Before Choosing a Gift

 There are a few things that you need to consider when choosing a gift.
-Here are a few questions you can ask yourself about the recipient to ensure that you are getting a gift that they will love.
+Here are a few questions you can ask yourself about your favorite wine lover to ensure that you are getting a gift that they will love.

 - Do they enjoy aesthetic or practical gifts?
 Keep this in mind as you browse the list.
 Someone focused on aesthetics might appreciate something decorative (see the decor section below), while a more practical individual could enjoy a vacuum preservation set that helps keep leftover wine fresh (see the gadgets and tools section).

-- Are they a traditionalist or enjoy new trends?
+- Are they traditionalist or enjoy new trends?
 A traditionalist might enjoy a comprehensive book on wine regions and their history.
-Someone who has an adventurous spirit might welcome a book on exotic pairings.
+Someone who has an adventurous spirit might welcome a book on unique pairings.

 - Lastly, think about the message you want to send with your gift.
 For a lighthearted and fun option, consider a wine neon sign (see the decor section); if you’re aiming for something more refined, a set of unique crystal glasses could hit the mark.